mdghayman/battle_knights/README.md

 ### Introduction

-This README details how to use the code in this package, to determine the output of an instruction file.

 This repository contains two versions of Battling Knights:
 1. Simple game: A single file `MVP.py`, which uses the input file `moves.txt`.
 This final game state is output to the command line, and is also written to the file `final_state.json` which is then opened by the code.
 2. ASCII art game: Several Python files, which are executed through the file `run.py`.
 This illustrates the game turn by turn, in the command line, with a diagram of the board and ASCII art of actions.
 The final game state is output to the command line, and is also written to the file `final_state.json` which is then opened by the code.